RonakPai/ElderHut/README.md

-# Grade-Radar
+# SeniorHut
-Checks OASIS for grade updates
+Social media designed for seniors
+No dependencies, should run fine on native HTML/CSS